-Our goal is to develop an approach that allows an interactive drug design that is less labor intensive, or demand expensive with respect to compounds/equipment, thus uses less animals in pre-clinical stages.
-This can be achieved by using such a mechanism for scoring candidates, while excluding inferior candidates, and performing the more expensive pre-clinical stages on the provided best candidates.
+Our goal is to develop an approach that allows an interactive drug design that is less labor intensive, or demand expensive with respect to compounds/equipment, thus uses less animals.
+This can be achieved by using such a mechanism for scoring candidates, and performing the more expensive pre-clinical stages on the provided best candidates.

-Our specific contribution in this work is threefold.
-We have incorporated plasma protein binding as an input parameter of the model; We have extended the fissionable binary classification CNSp+, CNSp- to a wider four values set; We also propose a new modeling mechanism using neural-net ensemble that provides finer permeation resolution while coping with relatively smaller data sets which is extremely challenging.
+Our specific contribution in this work is twofold.
+We have incorporated plasma protein binding as a parameter into the model, and we also propose the modeling mechanism that provides finer permeation resolution while coping with relatively smaller data sets.
 The benefits of this approach have been discussed in this work.

-A promising avenue for a future research involves larger dataset incorporation.
-We also intend to extend our model with metrics such as: Hydrogen-bonding (Hydrogen bond acceptor/donor), and drug's affinity to efflux transporters such as P-glycoprotein (P-gp).
-Since there is a correlation between the neural net input layer size and the recommended dataset size, such an extension would also require an essential extension of the dataset size.
+One main avenue for a future research involves larger dataset incorporation.
+We would also like to extend our model with metrics such as: Hydrogen-bonding (Hydrogen bond acceptor/donor), and drug's affinity to efflux transporters such as P-glycoprotein (P-gp).